lxdock/lxdock/README.md

 ### Is your lxd install working properly?

-After you've installed LXD, you can verify that its nomad ready with these commands:
+After you've installed LXD, you can verify that its nomad-ready with these commands:

 ```
 $ lxc image copy images:debian/jessie local: --copy-aliases